pygfx/rendercanvas/docs/backends.rst

     loop.run()

-By default, the ``glfw`` backend uses an event loop based on asyncio.
+By default, the ``glfw`` backend uses an event-loop based on asyncio.
 But you can also select e.g. trio:

 .. code-block:: py